Frequently Asked Questions

 Attendance is not required to enter the competition.

-If your company/organization is selected to be a Finalist, you MUST have a representative present at the:
+If your company/organization is selected to be a Finalist, you MUST have a representative attend the following events:

-Failure to send a representative will disqualify the entrant, and the runner up will be offered a place in the competition.
+Failure to send a representative to attend these events will disqualify the applicant; the runner up will be offered a place in the competition.
+No exceptions will be made.

 When are Award Winners announced?

-All Winners will be announced at the November 4th 2020 New England Innovation Awards Ceremony; NO Winner will be notified ahead of time; no exceptions will be made.
+All Winners will be announced at the November 3rd 2020 Evening of Innovation (New England Innovation Awards Ceremony); NO Winner will be notified ahead of time; no exceptions will be made.

 What are the judging criteria?

-All entries are judged on a 100-point system, which is comprised of the following elements for the (for profit categories):
+All entries are judged on a 100-point system, which is comprised of the following parameters:

 3. Future & Sustainability: Does the application/entry suggest that this is a product/technology, process, service or idea that can survey beyond the life cycle of a “fad”?
 Does it showcase future and sustainable market potential?
 Does it seem likely that it will continuously succeed in generating enough revenue to cover costs and operation?
 Maximum Value: 15 Points